 The formation, distribution, structure, properties, and techniques of measuring public opinions in the United States.

-A detailed analysis of the Constitutional design, evolution and development, current structure and functioning, and policy outputs of the US Congress, Presidency and the Executive Branch, and the Supreme Court.
+A detailed analysis of the Constitutional design, evolution and development, current structure and functioning, and policy outputs of the US Congress, Presidency, and the Federal Bureaucracy.
 Key political science theories, current public controversies, and reform proposals concerning these Federal institutions will be discussed.

 Includes but is not limited to the role of theory, development of hypotheses, modes of observation and analysis, and testing of hypotheses.